Inflation dip adds to recovery hopes

 "What typically happens is that prices take longer to come down than they do to go up," he said.

-With the government's hands tied, the onus has been firmly on the Bank to support the economy.
+With the government's hands tied, the onus has been firmly on the Bank of England to support the economy.

 The central bank left monetary policy unchanged this month, deciding that February's extra 50 billion pounds of quantitative easing was enough for now to support the economy.
 The minutes from the bank's March meeting will be published on Wednesday.